 Many people with osteoarthritis, or those who have a few early twinges, try supplements, such as glucosamine with chondoitrin, green lipped mussel, fish oils, and rosehip.
 Evidence is mixed - with glucosamine some trials say it is helpful, and others claim it is not - while people who take them also report different results.

-Replacing joints may prove the only solution if all else fails, but according to Dr Hughes, 'There has to be X-ray evidence as well, of course.
+Replacing joints may be a final option if arthritis is disabling , but according to Jan, “there has to be X-ray evidence of severe joint degeneration to justify a joint replacement..
 Whenever a joint still has life in it, we try to keep it going.'

 Suggestions for easing the pain of arthritis have been passed down from generation to generation.
 Evidence tends to be anecdotal, but you may want to give some of the following a try:

 - Some acidic foods appear to make symptoms worse but this varies according to individuals - red meat, tomatoes, potatoes, citrus fruit, red wine, aubergines and strawberries have been cited.